-All our offices are equipped with Operating Microscopes, digital radiography and cone beam computed tomography (CBCT) units, digital radiography, and Operating Microscopes.
+All our offices are equipped with GentleWave root canal ultracleaning technology, cone beam computed tomography (CBCT) units, digital radiography, and Operating Microscopes.

 All treatment rooms are equipped with operating microscopes.
 Magnification and halogen fiber optic illumination are invaluable in aiding the doctor in performing all technical aspects of endodontic procedures.
 Many of our operating microscopes are equipped with miniature high-resolution video cameras or digital still cameras to help document cases for enhanced communication.